will-f-dean-36/matlabx/README.md

 # matlabx

-matlabx is a MATLAB framework for building richer apps and analysis tools.
-It is being developed primarily to extend MATLAB's app-building and graphics ecosystem with better, more flexible image display and interaction, while also collecting reusable utilities, custom UI components, configuration helpers, and complete apps built on top of those pieces.
+matlabx is a MATLAB framework for building richer apps, image viewers, and analysis tools.
+It is being developed primarily to extend MATLAB's app-building and graphics ecosystem with better image display, more flexible interaction, reusable UI components, and small complete apps built from those pieces.

 The project is under active development.
-APIs may move as the package gets sharper.
+APIs may still move as the package gets sharper.

 > Note: matlabx is an independent project and is not affiliated with or endorsed by MathWorks.

 ## What It Offers

-- Interactive image display components, centered around `matlabx.ui.axes.ImageAxes`
+- `matlabx.ui.axes.ImageAxes`, an `Image5D`-backed image display component for MATLAB apps
+- Multi-component, Z-stack, and time-series image handling through `matlabx.image.Image5D`
+- Bio-Formats-backed image loading for many microscopy and proprietary image formats
-- Pluggable axes tools such as zoom, colorbar, colormap selection, region picking, and rectangle drawing
+- Pluggable axes tools such as zoom, colorbar, colormap selection, box regions, and rectangle drawing
+- Figure-level event routing with normalized mouse, scroll, key, drag, hover, modifier, and hotkey state
 - Custom UI containers and controls not currently available as MATLAB built-ins
-- Figure-level event routing for custom mouse, scroll, key, drag, and hover interactions
-- Small apps built from these components, including `matlabx.app.Viewer5D`, `matlabx.app.ParamsDialog`, slider dialogs, and quick image viewing helpers
+- Small apps and dialogs including `matlabx.app.Viewer5D`, `matlabx.app.ParamsDialog`, `matlabx.app.TextWindow`, and quick image viewers
-- Image data abstractions such as `matlabx.image.Image5D`
-- Logging, settings, machine-state persistence, colors, file/path helpers, keyboard helpers, and other general utilities
+- Logging, settings, machine-state persistence, UI calibration, colors, file/path helpers, keyboard helpers, and general utilities

 ## Package Map

-The package is organized around public roles:

-- `matlabx.ui.axes`: axes-backed visual components, axes tools, overlays, and events
+- `matlabx.ui.axes`: axes-backed visual components, tools, context-menu helpers, and display collaborators
 - `matlabx.ui.container`: custom container-style components
 - `matlabx.ui.control`: custom value/input controls
 - `matlabx.ui.interaction`: event hubs, command routing, and interaction plumbing